My Favorite Mistake: Critical reception

-Larry Flick of Billboard wrote, "This first single from her imminent third album, "The Globe Sessions", isn't a radical departure, but it certainly displays a laudable degree of growth and an apparent desire to be taken seriously.
+Larry Flick of Billboard wrote, "This first single from her imminent third album, The Globe Sessions, isn't a radical departure, but it certainly displays a laudable degree of growth and an apparent desire to be taken seriously.
 "My Favorite Mistake" is devoid of quirks and gimmicks.
 It's a simple rock song with smart, heartfelt lyrics.
 The overall tone of the song feels far more personal this time, and perhaps that's what has inspired such a restrained, almost introverted vocal, as well as an appealing but low-key arrangement.
 And while that would normally spell commercial death for a record, it will actually serve this one well.
 Quite frankly, Crow is just too intriguing here to toss this single off after one listen.
 She inspires you to go back and listen again and again—and the reward is finding something new and interesting about the track each time."
+In 2017, Billboard ranked the song number six on their list of the 10 greatest Sheryl Crow songs, and in 2023, The Guardian ranked the song number one on their list of the 20 greatest Sheryl Crow songs.